 In 2004, Dye began a renovation of The River Course of Virginia Tech, a golf course acquired by the Virginia Tech Foundation in 2002.
-Dye spent nearly two years designing the course to fit his vision, and the university thanks him by formally renaming the golf course The Pete Dye River Course of Virginia Tech.
+Dye spent nearly two years designing the course to fit his vision, and the university thanked him by formally renaming the golf course The Pete Dye River Course of Virginia Tech.
 Opening in August of 2005, the course was selected by Golf Digest as one of the Top 5 "Best Newly Remodeled Courses in America" for 2006.

 Dedicated formally The Pete Dye River Course of Virginia Tech in June of 2006, the beautiful course features five sets of tees along 2.5 miles of the scenic and historic New River.
 The yardage stretches from 5,142 yards for ladies to 7,665 for tournament play.

 In addition to the renovation of the course, a turf care center was constructed, as well as the Virginia Tech Golf Team Complex, which houses an indoor teaching center that opens to the outside range and is equipped with the latest video swing analysis system.
 The Hokies’ team complex also includes locker rooms, a club repair room, a players' lounge, a recruit welcome area and a team meeting room for the Tech golf team.
 A covered tee area, which is enclosed on three sides, is located at the back of the practice range and is equipped with fans, radiant heaters and lights.